[home]

 Diptera 3: Schizophora

-The Schizophora comprise a relatively recent evolutionary radiation of highly specialized flies.
-The group includes familiar insects such as the common house fly, the fruit fly famous for genetic research, as well as a variety of specialized parasites like bot flies and ked.
+The Schizophora are a relatively recent evolutionary radiation of highly specialized flies.
+They include familiar insects such as the common house fly and the fruit fly famous for genetic research, as well as a variety of specialized parasites like bot flies and ked.

 Click on thumbnails to enlarge.
 Images will open in a new browser window.